Elements of a Whole-Person Approach to Employee Training

 - Keeping track of your teen while you're at work

-Mental Health
+Mental Health Support

-Modern challenges of working remotely and navigating the pandemic add to the usual life stressors from work and family.
 Training topics to support the mental health of the whole person could include:

 - Managing work-life balance

-Physical Health
+Physical Health Support

-Many companies offer additional benefits for the physical body like gym memberships, standing workstations, nap pods, onsite massages, and more.
+Many companies offer additional benefits for the physical body, like gym memberships, standing workstations, nap pods, onsite massages, and more.

 Physical health is another topic where off-the-shelf videos can support the whole-person approach to training.
 Topics can include: